Lanfranco Cirillo: Personal life

 In 2014, Cirillo received Russian citizenship after more than twenty years of residence in the country.
 He also owns three villas in Porto Cervo in Sardinia.
 He lives between Moscow and Dubai, traveling the world for charity projects and polar expeditions.
-After the 2019 death of his daughter Elisabetta at the age of 33 from cancer, he decided to "do something for the next generation".
+After the 2019 death of his daughter Elisabetta, a talented novelist, at the age of 33 from cancer, he decided to "do something for the next generation.".
 He has campaigned for sustainability and environmental protection, issues that were close to her heart.
 Cirillo traveled to Africa to address the problem of rainforest deforestation in Guinea.
 He is involved in an international foundation that researches climate change in the polar regions of the Arctic and Antarctic.
 He is trying to bring the Pope to the North Pole to draw attention to the destruction of the Arctic.

 Cirillo is also a sailing enthusiast.
 His Fantastica team celebrated great success in the Melges 32 class, winning the world title in 2013.
 As the main sponsor of the Russian team in the Finn class, he has made a significant contribution to the preparation of the Russian Olympic sailing team.
 PROyachting named Cirillo "Patron of the Year" in 2016 for his support of the Russian Olympic sailing team.
 The Russian Sailing Federation is building a sailing center in Gelendzhik with his participation.

-In an interview by Dozhd TV, Cirillo said he supported the Russian Orthodox Church, although he himself is a Catholic.
-In Russia, such support is considered a sign of success.
+In an interview by TV Rain, Cirillo said he supported the Russian Orthodox Church, although he himself is a Catholic.